-I am a Ph.D. candidate in Information and Media at Michigan State University.
-I am supervised by Dr. Susan Wyche.
-My research focuses on Human Computer Interaction (HCI), and Information and Communication Technologies for Development (ICTD).
+I am a President's Postdoctoral Fellow in the Human Computer Interaction Institute, School of Computer Science at Carnegie Mellon University.
+My research focuses on Human Computer Interaction (HCI), Information and Communication Technologies for Development (ICTD), and Ubiquitous Computing.
 I am specifically interested in investigating the role of sensor-based technologies in resource constrained households.
 I conduct design-oriented studies in Kenya and Malawi where I collaborate with local technicians and families to design, develop and deploy sensor-based technologies.

 Before joining CMU, I completed a Ph.D in Information and Media at Michigan State University under the supervision of Dr. Susan Wyche.
 I also received my master's degree in Media and Information—specializing in Human Computer Interaction—from Michigan State University.
 I pursued an undergraduate degree with a double major in computer science and physics at the University of Malawi.

 I am a recipient of the 2021 Google Ph.D Fellowship in Human Computer Interaction.
 I was a fellow in the Data Science for Social Good program; a program affiliated with the University of Washington’s eScience Institute.
 I used my expertise in machine learning, natural language processing and deep learning to contribute to a project on identifying disinformation in online news articles.
 I have also participated in the Global Innovation Exchange (University of Washington and Tsinghua University) where I practiced a variety of human-centered design methods to develop novel sensing techniques, user-friendly interfaces, and cutting-edge computer technologies.